cncf/wg-coc/coc-incident-resolution-procedures-proposed.md

 ## What happens after a report is submitted

+### Acknowledgement of Receipt

+The Code of Conduct Committee will acknowledge receipt of your report in a timely manner, usually within a few business days.

 ### Confirmation of Jurisdiction

 After a report is submitted, the CNCF CoC Committee will confirm who has jurisdiction over the incident under the Jurisdiction and Escalation Policy.
 If the CoC Committee does not have jurisdiction, it will transfer the incident to the applicable project or escalate the incident to the Linux Foundation.
 Reporters will be notified if this occurs unless they reported anonymously and did not provide their contact information.
 If the CNCF CoC Committee does have jurisdiction and is not required to escalate it, the committee will proceed to investigate and resolve the incident.